MarcoCali0/3dclassifier/README.md

 - Epochs: 50 (with early stopping).
 - Early Stopping: If the validation loss does not improve for 5 consecutive epochs, training is halted to prevent overfitting and save resources.

+These can be changed by passing them as arguments to `train.py`.

 ## Results and Evaluation
 The model is evaluated using standard metrics such as accuracy, precision, recall, and F1-score.
 Additionally, confusion matrices are generated to provide insight into which classes are most frequently misclassified.